jasoneckert/WASTC/Part 2 Topic 6 - Network Administration.md

   - `nmcli conn show`
   - `cat /etc/NetworkManager/system-connections` (note that the folder is empty)
   * Log into GNOME desktop as the woot user and navigate to Activities > Show Applications > Settings > Network
-  * Next, modify your network interface to use a static configuration for your network and Apply your changes.
+  * Next, modify your network interface to use a static configuration for your network and Apply your changes
   - `ls /etc/NetworkManager/system-connections` (note the name.nmconnection file)
   - `cat /etc/NetworkManager/system-connections/name.nmconnection`
   - `nmcli connection down "name" ; nmcli connection up "name"`